GeorgeHazaka/battleship-game/README.md

 ----
 + **User Story 001:** as a user I want to enter my name.
     + **Tasks:** when the game starts, it will welcome you to the game with basic information, then it is going to ask you "Please enter your name:" that's when you can type your name and press `Enter` when you are done.
++ **User Story 002:** as a user I want to choose the board size.
+    + **Tasks:** after you type your name, the game will ask you "Please enter the board size between 3 and 10:".
+That's when you can type the desired board size between 3 and 10 and press `Enter` when you are done.
 + **User Story 002:** as a user I want to choose the amount of ships.
-    + **Tasks:** after you type your name, the game will ask you "Please choose the number of ships, between 5 and 10:".
-That's when you can type the desired number of ships between 5 and 10 and press `Enter` when you are done.
+    + **Tasks:** after choosing the board size, the game will ask you "Please choose the number of ships, between (board size) and (board size * board size - board size)".
+That's when you can type the desired number of ships and press `Enter` when you are done.
 + **User Story 003:** as a user I want to choose a row and a column.
     + **Tasks:** after choosing the desired amount of ships, the game will ask you "Guess a row:" that's when you can type the desired raw number between 1 and 5 and press `Enter` when you are done.
 After that the game will ask you "Guess a column" that's when you can type the desired column number between 1 and 5 and press `Enter` when you are done.
 + **User Story 004:** as a user I want to see both of my board and the computer's board.